9) Define the concept of aggregation. Give one examples of where this concept is useful.

 12) Explain the distinction between condition-defined and user-defined constraints.
 Which of these constraints can the system check automatically?
 Explain your answer.

-In a generalization– specialization hierarchy, it must be possible to decide which entities are members of which lower level entity sets.
+Answer: In a generalization– specialization hierarchy, it must be possible to decide which entities are members of which lower level entity sets.
 In a condition defined design constraint, membership in the lower level entity-sets is evaluated on the basis of whether or not an entity satisfies an explicit condition or predicate.User-defined lower-level entity sets are not constrained by a member-

 ship condition; rather, entities are assigned to a given entity set by the database